mahmoudalnkeeb/ai-newspaper/README.md

-# ai-newspaper
+# aiticle

-automated news with web scraping and LLM
+create personalized articles using groq and llama3-8b-8192